aws-solutions-library-samples/guidance-for-galaxy-on-aws/README.md

 - [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) is a managed service that makes it easy for you to run Kubernetes on AWS without installing and operating your own Kubernetes control plane or worker nodes.
 This solution is based on EKS Blueprints, a framework to create fully bootstrapped EKS clusters based on [AWS CDK](https://aws.amazon.com/cdk/).
 Amazon EC2 [Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing/) (ELB) automatically distributes incoming application traffic across EC2 nodes in EKS Cluster in one or more Availability Zones (AZs).
 - [Amazon Elastic File System (EFS)](https://aws.amazon.com/efs/) is a simple, serverless, set-and-forget elastic file system that lets you share file data without provisioning or managing storage.
 It's built to scale to petabytes on demand without disrupting applications.
 We use EFS for Galaxy tools storage and user datasets.
 - [Amazon Aurora](https://aws.amazon.com/rds/aurora/) is designed for unparalleled high performance and availability at global scale with full MySQL and PostgreSQL compatibility.
 Amazon Aurora Serverless is used as a Galaxy database and provides built-in security, continuous backups, serverless compute.
-- [Amazon MQ](https://aws.amazon.com/amazon-mq/) is a managed message broker service for [Apache ActiveMQ](http://activemq.apache.org/components/classic/) and [RabbitMQ](https://www.rabbitmq.com/) that makes it easy to set up and operate message brokers in the cloud.
+- [Amazon MQ](https://aws.amazon.com/amazon-mq/) is a managed mess ge broker service for [Apache ActiveMQ](http://activemq.apache.org/components/classic/) and [RabbitMQ](https://www.rabbitmq.com/) that makes it easy to set up and operate message brokers in the cloud.
 Galaxy uses Amazon MQ and RabbitMQ broker to schedule and monitor execution jobs.
 - [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/) is object storage built to store and retrieve any amount of data from anywhere.
 S3 is a simple storage service that offers industry leading durability, availability, performance, security, and virtually unlimited scalability at very low costs.
 Galaxy uses Amazon S3 to store reference data.

 ### Cost